Takeaways from the Republican South Carolina primary | Politics

 But as the race has evolved, she has become the voice of a portion of the Republican Party that feels rootless, those traditional-minded conservatives who backed presidential candidates such as George W. Bush and Mitt Romney.
 Haley is the closest thing they have now to a champion and advocate – and for now at least, she retains a public platform to air her views.

-A whopping 84% of voters surveyed by Edison said the condition of economy was "not so good or poor" despite low unemployment and a booming stock market.
-About three-fourths of those voters backed Trump.
-Even voters who said their personal financial situation was stable went for Trump in large numbers.
-Only the small fraction of voters who said the economy was in good shape preferred Haley.

-Trump won the majority of voters in all income brackets surveyed by Edison.
-In what has been his historical pattern, he did best with those who lack a college degree and those who earn less than $50,000 a year.
-Overall, if you were a voter upset with the status quo in America, you went for Trump: 46% of respondents to the exit poll said they were "angry" about the state of the country, with Trump grabbing 85% of that vote.
+Overall, if you were a voter upset with the status quo in America, you went for Trump: 44% of respondents to the exit poll said they were "angry" about the state of the country, with Trump grabbing 83% of that vote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)